 S. jurupari is gregarious and tends to exist in loose aggregations unless spawning, with juveniles in particular displaying strong grouping instincts.
 A group of 5-8 individuals should be the minimum purchase and these will form a noticeable dominance hierarchy.
 When maintained in smaller numbers weaker specimens can become the target of excessive antagonism by dominant individuals or the group may fail to settle and behave nervously.

-This species is a substrate-spawning, maternal mouthbrooder that has been bred in aquaria.
+This species is an ovophilous maternal mouthbrooder that has been bred in aquaria.
 There does not appear to be any particular trigger for the spawning process with the main requirements being good diet and stringent maintenance regime involving relatively large weekly water changes.